zmx27/STM32-as-GPS/README.md

 2. "Waiting..."
 Loop: This is the expected behavior if the GPS module has not acquired a satellite fix.

 3. No Satellite Fix: Place the GPS module outdoors with a clear view of the sky.
 The initial fix can take 15-30 minutes or longer in urban areas.

+***

+## 📞 Contact

+For questions or suggestions, feel free to reach out via email:
+📧 zhimingx27@gmail.com